jax-ml/jax/jax/experimental/jax2tf/README.md

 results are used as shapes, e.g., instead of `np.arange(n) * x.shape[0]` write
 `[i * x.shape[0] for i in range(n)]`.

-### Comparison of shape polynomials is partially supported
+### Comparison of symbolic dimensions is partially supported

 Inside JAX there are a number of equality and inequality comparisons involving shapes, e.g., for doing shape checking or even for choosing